How to Create a Comic Book: Traditional, Digital & AI

 AI (COMICPAD)

-Story brief + style choice (8 genres)
+Story brief + style choice (11 styles)

 Which should you choose?